 Replacing Your California Boat Registration

 Boat registration replacement is required if a boater’s current registration is damaged or missing.
 Boaters can fill out Form REG 156 and bring it to their local DMV with the $15.00 duplicate boat registration fee.
 These items can also be mailed to the California DMV office of Vehicle Registration Operations in Sacramento, California to replace a damaged or lost registration.

 California boat registration does not require boat owners to have a license to operate a vessel, but some boaters may be required to complete a boater safety course.
 Boat registration requirements do not include the need for a boater to take a boater safety course, but enrolling in a course can benefit boaters of all ages and experience levels.
 Vessel registration requires that any boaters that receive a moving violation enroll in a boater safety course.
 Boaters that do not have any previous violations can also enroll in a boater safety course to learn how to safely operate a boat and prevent boating accidents within California waterways.
 A boater safety course can be taken online or in a classroom setting, and the class is approximately eight hours in length.
 Any necessary exams must be completed to pass the course and receive a completion certificate.

 California Boater Licenses

 Boat registration does not currently require boat owners to have a boating license to operate a vessel.
 Beginning in January of 2018, registering a boat will require drivers to have their boater card to operate their vessel.
-Those with a drivers license can obtain a California boater card by completing a boater safety course.
+Those with a valid CA drivers license can obtain a California boater card by completing a boater safety course.
 All current boat drivers will be incorporated into this new law over the next eight years.
 Registration accompanied by the completion of a boater safety course online or in a classroom can provide boaters with the boater card necessary to operate a vessel.